<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Our goals of having an objective test for the upper extremity have certainly been met, and we can even use the same technology we use for lower body assessments--which is great!

-Remember - this is a new test so you, the user, gets to be one of the trailblazers that explores its uses and meanings.
+Remember - this is a new test so you, the user, get to be one of the trailblazers that explores its uses and meanings.
 However, we cannot change what we do not measure, and this test gives us an excellent starting point for understanding the upper body strength profiles of our athletes so we can begin to find more and more ways to help them improve.

 • If you have questions about this article, Aaron can be reached at aaron.trunt@sanfordhealth.org